JulieAndre27/Moulinette_missions/README.md

 ### Running the moulinette

 * Specify the input excels and their configuration files at the top of `moulinette.py` (`in_files` and `config_files`).
-If you specify several, their data will be concatenated in the output.
+* If you have several excels files corresponding to different credits (CNRS, university, ...), you need to give one config file per excel sheet.
+Their trajets data will be concatenated in the output (the credits will be indicated in a column).
 * Run `python moulinette.py`
 * If all goes well, this will generate in `Data/Generated` an output excel file named after the `out_file` variable.
 This file contains a "well presented" sheet with some aggregated data, and a sheet with all the raw data.

+## Contributors
+This code was adapted from a Python script called "moulinette" developped by Olivier Aumont (researcher scientist at LOCEAN) and available on demand.
+The adaption was done by Julie André and Amaury Barral.